Link Quality, How To Build Quality Backlinks

 - Guest Blogging

-A crap load of link building strategies, I know.
+A lot of link-building strategies, I know.
 And that’s not even all of them.
 Those are just 18 of the techniques you should be using if you’re trying to completely obliterate the competition and take over your niche.

 One guest blog post on a Page Rank 4 blog may give you as much link juice as 10,000 forum profiles or 200 private blog network links.
 Links start with their base value, but can be improved.

-OBL is an important one that most SEO’s overlook.
-It stands for out bound links, the less the better.
+OBL is an important one that most SEOs overlook.
+It stands for out-bound links; the fewer, the better.
 Think of Page Rank as this universal score pages receive based on how much link juice they have.
-Link juice is always flowing and nearly all websites “let it escape” through their external links.
+Link juice is always flowing, and nearly all websites “let it escape” through their external links.

 Getting high Page Rank backlinks will help you rank quickly and give you direct authority.